 How to Use Baking Soda to Clean Your Pool

 Begin by testing your pool’s pH and total alkalinity levels.
-The pH should at least be 7.2, but ideally, a little higher.
-Also, your alkalinity should lie between 80 to 110 ppm.
+The pH should be at least 7.2, but ideally around 7.4-7.6.
+Your alkalinity should lie between 80 to 110 ppm.
 If the levels fall outside these ranges, you should add baking soda.

 For a more straightforward formula, multiply the gallon capacity of your pool by 0.000125 to determine how many pounds you should purchase.
 Many pool supply stores sell large bags of baking soda that should meet your needs.